armincerf/personallm/README.md

 - Uses Gemini 2.5 Pro to summarize collected data with Markdown formatting
 - Runs periodically with PM2
 - Stores summaries in a timestamped CSV file
+- Saves raw context data in compressed .ctx.br files for reference
+- Uses previous day's summary to avoid repetition in new summaries

 ## Technical Features